LiamGallagher737/learnbevy/README.md

 #### Hosting

-Currently it is running on a single [Ryzen Pro VPS](https://hizakura.nl/vps/) from Hizakura.
+Currently it is running on a single [7950 VDS 1]([https://hizakura.nl/vps/](https://my.hosteons.com/store/ryzen-7950x-based-hybrid-dedicated-server)) from HostENOS in Salt Lake City.
 I chose this due to it's great single threaded performance which seems to be the most important for incrimental builds.
-The server is protected behind Cloudflare's proxy for ddos protection, caching and basic rate limiting.
+The server is protected behind Cloudflare's proxy for ddos protection and basic rate limiting.

+#### Metrics / Uptime

+The server collects metrics about the number of requests, their statuses and how long they take.
+A public grafana dashboard is avaliable to view at https://metrics.learnbevy.com.
+I also have uptime messuarements using [Better Stack](https://betterstack.com), the public status page can be found at https://status.learnbevy.com.

 #### Local Development